-- The educational program which proved successful should be integrated in the ANC program at the study setting and in similar ones. - Training programs are recommended for nurses in order to enhance their knowledge and skills regarding nutrition during pregnancy in order to be able to educate and counsel pregnant women. - Simple illustrative booklets and pamphlets in Arabic language should be prepared and made available in antenatal care units addressing practical issues related to the nutritional needs during pregnancy.
+- Training programs are recommended for nurses in order to enhance their knowledge and skills regarding nutrition during pregnancy in order to be able to educate and counsel pregnant women. - More research is needed to quantitatively measure the dietary components and elements based on food tables to assess the impact of such educational programs on the levels of various micronutrients during pregnancy, and their relations to maternal and fetal outcomes. - Simple illustrative booklets and pamphlets in Arabic language should be prepared and made available in antenatal care units addressing practical issues related to the nutritional needs during pregnancy.